 father, daughter, beach

-Heat cramps are often the first sign of heat-related illness.
-They cause muscle spasms or pains in your abdomen, legs or arms during strenuous activity.
-If left untreated, heat cramps may lead to heat stroke or heat exhaustion.
+Heat cramps are often the first sign of a heat-related illness.
+During strenuous activity in a hot environment, they cause muscle spasms or pains in your abdomen, legs or arms.

 Symptoms of heat cramps include: